dumisxni/TicTac/README.md

 This project implements a simple Tic-Tac-Toe game in Java, where a player competes against the computer.
 The game uses a textual representation of the board and allows the player to make moves by entering positions.

-Features
+**Features**
- .
-Player vs Computer gameplay.
+ - Player vs Computer gameplay.
- .
-Randomized computer moves.
+ - Randomized computer moves.
- .
-Checks for winning conditions.
+ - Checks for winning conditions.
- .
-Text-based interface.
+ - Text-based interface.

 Getting Started
 To run the game on your local machine, follow these steps: